brave-intl/bat-native-ledger-isolation-test/README.md

 ## Testing:

-The bat-native-ledger library is using threads to run tasks and callbacks.
+* The bat-native-ledger library is using threads to run tasks and callbacks.
 Use **BraveRewardsService::TestingJoinAllRunningTasks()** call after each test to wait for all spawned tasks/callbacks.

+* **LedgerImpl::RefreshPublishersList** is using recursive timer to download a fresh verified publishers list.
+In this case there will always be a timer waiting task running in background and **BraveRewardsService::TestingJoinAllRunningTasks()** will wait forever.
+Call **BraveRewardsService::AllowTimersRun(number_of_timers)** before **BraveRewardsService::Init()** to allow a maximum number of timers iterations to run.